 The lightweight JAYETEC shower is another slight variation on the pump shower concept, providing good water pressure in a relatively small package.
 Like every other pump model, it requires an external reservoir, like a bucket or lake, so be sure to consider your reservoir capacity before purchasing one of these.

-The JAYETEC has a lithium battery that is twice the size of those found on the Ivation and KEDSUM models, 4400 mAhs.
-Depending on the pressure setting, this big battery will get you around an hour and a half of shower time.
+The JAYETEC has a lithium battery twice the size of those found on the Ivation and KEDSUM models, 4400 mAhs.
+This big battery will get you around an hour and a half of shower time, depending on the pressure setting.
 Since most camp shower sessions only require a few minutes of water pressure, you’re looking at a week of showers for a whole family.

 The JAYETEC comes at a similar price point to the KEDSUM pump shower, so it’s really a toss-up depending on what you value most.
 The JAYETEC is more feature-heavy, with a longer-lasting battery, an LED light, and multiple pressure settings.
 However, you lose the ability to charge one battery while using the other – the biggest advantage of KEDSUM.